Cookies on BBB.org

 This is to serve as a formal response by American Credit Acceptance, LLC (“ACA”) to the complaint filed by ******* **** with the BBB case number *********

-An investigation of the customer’s account determined. ******* ****** ******** **** a Retail Installment Contract on 7/25/2018 with ******, for the purchase of a 2011 Ford Explorer.
+An investigation of the customer’s account determined *** ******* **** **** **** with signed a Retail Installment Contract on 3/16/2022 with ******* for the purchase of a 2017 Lexus NX.
 The contract was assigned to ACA.

-Whenever *** **** makes a payment, ACA applies the payment to the accrued interest first, then principal.
-Interest accrues daily and is based on the current principal balance, the APR of 28% the number of days over which interest has accrued.
+Whenever *** **** made a payment, ACA applied the payment to the accrued interest first, then principal.
+Interest accrues daily and is based on the current principal balance, the APR of 26.66% and the number of days over which interest has accrued.
 The principal balance is highest at the beginning of the loan, so more of the payment is taken up by interest early in the loan.
-The customer has made the equivalent of 64 monthly payments on his Contract which has a term of 66 months.
-Three payment extensions and paying late (after the due date), caused additional accrued interest and more of each payment to be taken up by interest and late fees and not available to apply to principal.
+Paying late (after the due date) caused additional accrued interest and more of each payment to be taken up by interest and late fees and not available to apply to principal.
+An explanatory document entitled “Simple Interest FAQ” is attached which will further explain how simple interest works.

 If a customer pays strictly according to the payment schedule, some of every payment (except the first payment) will be available to apply to principal, after accrued interest is paid.
 However, if a payment is one, two, or more days late, additional interest has accrued, causing more of the next payment to apply to interest and less or none to be available to pay down principal.